1414C/sqac/README.md

 - comprehensive test cases

 ## Outstanding TODO's
-- [x]update for modules support
-- [ ]refactor non-idempotent SQLite Foreign-Key test to use a closure
+- [ ] refactor non-idempotent SQLite Foreign-Key test to use a closure
-- [ ]consider parsing the stored create schema when adding / dropping a foreign-key on SQLite tables
+- [ ] consider parsing the stored create schema when adding / dropping a foreign-key on SQLite tables
-- [ ]add cascade to Drops?
+- [ ] add cascade to Drops?
-- [ ]examine the $desc orderby when limit / offset is used in postgres with selection parameter (odd)
+- [ ] examine the $desc orderby when limit / offset is used in postgres with selection parameter (odd)
-- [ ]change from timestamp with TZ to timestamp and ensure timestamps are in UTC before submitting to the db
+- [ ] change from timestamp with TZ to timestamp and ensure timestamps are in UTC before submitting to the db
-- [ ]examine view support
+- [ ] examine view support
-- [ ]remove extraneous getSet-type methods
+- [ ] remove extraneous getSet-type methods
-- [ ]ProcessSchema does not return an error; ProcessTransaction does?
+- [ ] ProcessSchema does not return an error; ProcessTransaction does?
 Noticed this in DropIndex.
 Inconsistent.
-- [ ]Support unique constraints on grouped fields(?)
+- [ ] Support unique constraints on grouped fields(?)
-- [ ]Consider converting all time reads as Local
+- [ ] Consider an option where all time reads are returned as Local
-- [ ]HDB ExistsTable should include SCHEMA field in selection?
+- [ ] HDB ExistsTable should include SCHEMA field in selection?
-- [ ]It would be nice to replace the fmt.Sprintf(...) calls in the DDL and DML constructions with inline strconv.XXXX.
+- [ ] It would be nice to replace the fmt.Sprintf(...) calls in the DDL and DML constructions with inline strconv.XXXX.
 In practical terms we are dealing with 10's of ns here, but it could be a thing.
 Consider doing this when implementing DB2 support.

 ## Installation